-Students wishing to change their program of study after being admitted must complete a Change of Major/Concentration form (paper or electronic) request to the Dean of the Graduate School.
-Students will be notified by the Graduate Program Director after a decision is reached by the Graduate Council.
+Students wishing to change their program of study after being admitted must complete a Change of Major/Minor/Concentration form request to the Office of the Registrar.
+The request form is available on Gateway.
+Students will be notified by the Graduate Program Director after a decision is reached.